Adding an Open Bridge Styled GUI to Automation System

 - Finally, add the page name on both the button and the text selector widget in the top menu.
 The latter is done by right-clicking and selecting Edit Items...
 The page name must be placed on the same index as in the stacked widget.

-The scratchpad file is named openbridge.scratch, located in the directory that contains the Application folder.
-Open the folder from within Design mode by right-clicking on mainwidget.ui in the file selector, and selecting Show Containing Folder in the context menu.
-Go to the parent directory to locate the file.
+The scratchpad file is named openbridge.scratch and is located in the directory that contains the Application folder.
+You can open this folder by right-clicking on mainwidget.ui in the file selector, selecting Show Containing Folder from the context menu, and then navigating to the parent directory.

 How to Run the Example